drs-az/Terminal/README.md

 # Terminal List

 **Terminal List** is a browser-based Progressive Web App (PWA) for managing tasks, notes and messages in a terminal-style interface.
-It supports optional passcode protection with AES-256 encryption, JSON export/import, due-date notifications, customizable themes, and an emergency data wipe function.
+It requires a passcode before storing any data and encrypts everything with AES-256-GCM.
+The app also supports JSON export/import, due-date notifications, customizable themes, and an emergency data wipe function.

 ## Features

 - ✅ **Tasks**: Add items, tag them, set priorities or due dates, and search.
 - 📝 **Notes**: Create standalone notes or link them to tasks, and tag them.
 - 🔐 **Passcode Lock**: Protect your data with AES-256-GCM encryption (derived with PBKDF2).
-Saving is blocked until you set a passcode or explicitly opt out with `nopass`.
+Saving is blocked until you set a passcode.
 - ⏰ **Due-date Notifications**: Receive reminders for tasks on their due date (requires notification permission).
 - 🎨 **Custom Themes**: Adjust terminal colors with the `THEME` command.
 - 📤 **Export/Import**: Backup or restore tasks, notes, and messages in JSON format.